enricoros/fotowall/README.markdown

 I hope to expand the program as soon as I can, since there is many room for improvement and the code is kept clean and small.

-- You can join the development.. the whole stuff is done with Qt 4.4 (planning to move to Qt 4.5 as soon as they're released officially) using the GraphicsView framework.
+- You can join the development.. the whole stuff is done with Qt 4.5 using the GraphicsView framework.
 - And if you have any Idea or Suggestion, just drop me a line, on the project homepage or by mail at  enrico.ros@gmail.com ;-)